Flag of Northamptonshire: History

 The red rose is a common symbol of Northamptonshire, with the county's nickname being "The Red Rose of the Shires".
-It was apparently first used to represent Northamptonshire in 1665 by the magistrates in the Court of quarter sessions, chosen as Elizabeth Woodville, wife of Edward IV, was born in Grafton Regis.
+It was apparently first used to represent Northamptonshire in 1665 by the magistrates in the court of quarter sessions, chosen since Elizabeth Woodville, wife of Edward IV, was born in Grafton Regis.
 It was used for centuries as a symbol of Northamptonshire by locally based organisations, including the local council, who used it prior to and following their official awarding of arms in 1939.

 2014 competition

-The flag was designed by Brady Ells and Ian Chadwick and consists of a gold cross fimbriated in black on a maroon field and a rose in the centre.
+The flag was designed by Brady Ells and Ian Chadwick.
 It was the winning design of a shortlist of four put forward for a public vote.
 The cross represents the county's location as a crossroads in England, the colours were inspired by the county's cricket team and county town's football team, and the black border represents the county's leather industry.
-A rose was selected for the centre as it has long been a symbol for the county.
-The rose design was created based on research into roses used in the past to represent the county, and a final design included elements of these historic depictions.
+A rose, designed by Emma Rayif, was selected for the centre, as it has long been a symbol for the county.
+The rose design was created based on research into roses used in the past to represent the county, and the final design included elements of these historic depictions.
 The shortlist of designs was: